Noroff-FEU-Assignments/project-exam-2-devMichelle/README.md

 # Reflection

 This assignment was challanging, i've run into a lot of problem along the way, challanged my self with using Tailwind and Typescript.
 Wish now that i had'nt.
 I'm most happy with the design. there is some functionality i wish was better, such as the react on post and reply to comments and more.
-And im not happy with my folder structure.
+And im not happy with my folder structure and the messy code.
 Time was short for cleanup, and this report section of the task.

 # Getting Started with Create React App